Q&A with Brian Strong: What happens if you’re injured in another state

 Every year during the summer, millions of U.S. residents will hit the road to head down the coast, over the mountains or across the country.

-It’s estimated that in 2017, three-quarters of family travelers will travel by car, according to AAA.
+It’s estimated that in 2019, half of family travelers will travel by car, according to AAA.
 Yet the likelihood to be involved in a car accident is far greater than the chance of involvement in, say, a plane accident.
 (According to the National Transportation Safety Board, the odds are that 5 million car accidents will occur in the time that 20 plane accidents will occur.)

 So what happens when you cross the Pennsylvania border and are injured in another state?
 Personal injury attorney Brian Strong, who represents clients in both central Pennsylvania and Maryland, explains.